commercetools/commercetools-php-sdk/README.md

 brew tap homebrew/homebrew-php
 brew install php55
 brew install php55-intl
-brew install php55-apcu
 brew install php55-xdebug
 brew install ant
 # you probably also need to fix a (=any) timezone in your php.ini:
-echo "date.timezone='Europe/Berlin'" >> /usr/local/etc/php/5.5/conf.d/60-user.ini
+echo "date.timezone='Europe/Berlin'" >> /usr/local/etc/php/5.6/conf.d/60-user.ini
 # initialize the dependencies:
 php composer.phar update
 ```

 ### Linux preparations :
- * install php 5.4+, apc(u), xdebug and ant according to their distro's package system.
+ * install php 5.5+, xdebug and ant according to their distro's package system.
- * make sure the curl, intl, mbstring, apcu and openssl extensions are activated in php.ini
+ * make sure the curl, intl, mbstring and openssl extensions are activated in php.ini

 ### Windows preparations:
- * [install php](http://windows.php.net/download/) 5.4+, i.e. extract ZIP and make add php.exe location to your PATH.
+ * [install php](http://windows.php.net/download/) 5.5+, i.e. extract ZIP and make add php.exe location to your PATH.
 Use WAMP etc. if you like, but plain PHP commandline is all you really need (you can test example code in the built-in webserver).
  * enable the curl, intl, mbstring and openssl extenstions in php.ini
- * [install apcu](http://robert-rusu.blogspot.de/2014/06/install-apcu-on-windows.html) OR a redis extension and server
  * make a working ant available in the PATH
  * and [install composer](https://getcomposer.org/doc/00-intro.md#installation-windows).